raphaellmsousa/home_service_robot/README.md

 Obs2.: the above packages provided in this repository has some minor changes for this project, but should work with the original ones.

 Obs3.: the above ROS packages are submodules, so, to push them to a repository, it is necessary to delete the .git folders from these submodules.
+And after all, change the submodules folders name before commit.

 ##### 4. Start the shell scripts: